Long Road Trip Guides

 A lovely route for those who are going from Bangalore to Goa if you are planning your stay in South Goa.

 The drive from Sagar to Honnavar is virtually through a green canopy.
-The stretch through Sharavathi wildlife sanctuary after Jog falls is spellbinding.
-Stop over to enjoy the spectacle of Bangara Kusuma falls which is glorious in monsoon.
+The stretch through Sharavathi Wildlife Sanctuary after Jog Falls is spellbinding.
+Stop over to enjoy the spectacle of Bangara Kusuma Falls which is glorious in monsoon.

 Enjoy the magnificent sight of Sharavathi valley at the viewpoint which you cannot miss on the roadside.
 One may also visit the famous Bangaramakki Hanuman temple on the way.

-This route from Bangalore is ideal for those who are going to places like Cancona, Palolem, Agonda, Varca, Cavalossim, Madgaon, Benaulim in South Goa first.
+This route from Bangalore is ideal for those who are going to places like Cancona, Palolem, Agonda, Varca, Cavalossim, Madgaon, and Benaulim in South Goa first.

 Bangalore to Goa Distance by this route – 595 KMs